qdHe/Parallelized-Force-directed-Graph-Drawing/README.md

 We also need NVIDIA GPU resourse as we want to parallel the algorithm through CUDA.

 ## Goals and Deiverables
 ### Plan to achieve
-- 1: Write the CUDA version of force-directed algorithm and run on GPU.
+- 1: Write the CUDA parallelized version of force-directed algorithm and run on GPU.
-- 2: Parallelize the algorithm and greatly imrpove the performance.
-- 3: The complexity of the original algorithm is O(n^3), we will reduce the total complexity using algorithm such as QuadTree.
+- 2: The complexity of the original algorithm is O(ln^2) for l iterations, we will reduce the total complexity and do some speed-quality tradeoff.

 ### Hope to achieve
-- 1: Propose massive data in real time.
+- 1: Process massive data in real time.
-- 2: Write the parallel CPU version of force-directed algorithm with OpenMP and run on Xeon Phi.
+- 2: Write the parallelized CPU version of force-directed algorithm with OpenMP and run on Xeon Phi.
 Compare the performance of parallel GPU version and CPU version.

 ### Demo
 - 1: We will show our speedup graphs which compare the performance of different versions of algorithms/different size of input data.